Information regarding how international travel to the UK will work this summer

 Published: 12th April 2021

 At a press conference on Monday 10th May 2021, Prime Minister Boris Johnson confirmed that the United Kingdom was moving to the next stage of its roadmap for exiting lockdown.
-This next step, step 3 of 4, includes the restarting of safe international leisure travel to and from the UK, which will commence from Monday 17th May 2021.
+This next step, step 3 of 4, included the restarting of safe international leisure travel to and from the UK, which commenced Monday 17th May 2021.

 As indicated previously by the report of the Global Travel Taskforce, the UK will implement a range of measures and controls designed to ensure that international travel is both safe for those travelling, and to manage the risk of importing COVID-19 cases into the UK from overseas.